 The oldest living expression of faith has been making time to visit the holy sights of our history and tradition.
 The three oldest pilgrimages are to the Holy Land, Rome: the Eternal City and Santiago de Compestella, where the Aquinas Institute took 13 students last year on spring break.
 We plan to continue this tradition by making a pilgrimage to one of these sites each year while adding the location of a newer pilgrimage destination to our passports in the fourth year.
 All Catholic students have the opportunity to apply for these pilgrimages in order to expand their practice of the faith.

 The Aquinas 2014 Pilgrimage to Santiago de Compostela

 Breaking out of the Orange Bubble is a great way to appreciate all that you have, while seeing how God is working in your everyday life.
 At Aquinas, we make time for rest, prayer, and friendship on weekend retreats.

-If you would are interested in more information about upcoming retreats, please contact TJ Smith, our Ministry Team Leader.
+If you would are interested in more information about upcoming retreats, please contact Gabriela Vogeley, our Ministry Team Leader.